18F/handbook/_pages/policies/employee-resources-policies/deaf-hoh.md

  * Follow the instructions on the [FedRelay RCC page](https://www.federalrelay.us/rcc)
  * When the booking is confirmed, you will receive a link for accessing the transcript at the time of the event
  * Add the link for accessing the live transcript to the meeting invitation, so that individuals using it can find it easily when they join the meeting

+ #### Relay Conference captioning tips
+ * For the Federal Agency Name field, GSA is **4700**
+ * Join the meeting early if you can so that you can make sure the captioner is set up properly.
+ * Include a good discription of the event so they know what words or acryonms to expect.
+For example, if you're giving a technical talk the captioner might not be familiar with some of the words you expect to use, so including them will help the captions be more accurate.
+ * Consider also including the phonetic pronunciation for words or you expect to use alot.
+(Use your judgement, you don't want to overwhelm them either!)
+ * You are also able to chat through the captioning interface.
+You can use this to coorrect or supplement captions if necessary.

 ### Other software

 If an individual has used other software that isn’t included in the FedRelay package, follow the instructions on the [Software]({{site.baseurl}}/software/) page to check whether it is already approved by GSA, and how to request it.